888-391-4324

 Understanding Proprietary Reverse Mortgages

 Proprietary reverse mortgages are private loans that allow seniors to convert part of their home equity into cash.
 Unlike HECMs, which are federally insured and subject to U.S. Department of Housing and Urban Development (HUD) guidelines, proprietary reverse mortgages are offered by private lenders without federal insurance.
 This distinction allows for greater flexibility in terms and conditions, making them particularly attractive for homes with higher values.
+When comparing HECM vs. proprietary reverse mortgage options, it’s important to consider these differences to determine which type best meets your needs.

 Key Differences from HECMs